 The rules are pretty simple – cover up!
 No bare backs, arms or legs, and plunging necklines are out.
 Hats and sunglasses should be removed.
 You’ll find that some places are stricter than others.
 If you’re in a small town, you will probably be able to walk into a church with bare arms, while in other places there’ll be somebody at the entrance checking visitors are properly dressed.

-If you don’t think you’ll be visiting churches, hang on a second!
-Did you know that some of Italy’s most famous sites, like the Sistine Chapel (inside the Vatican Museums) in Rome and Santa Maria delle Grazie (The Last Supper) in Milan are still churches?
+You might not be planning to visit churches, but hang on a second!
+Did you know that some of Italy’s most famous sites, like the Sistine Chapel inside the Vatican Museums in Rome and Santa Maria delle Grazie (where The Last Supper by Leonardo da Vinci is painted on a wall) in Milan are still churches?

 Play things safe by adding pants or skirts that cover your knees to your vacation packing list.
-And if there’s anything sleeveless on Italy vacation packing list, add a scarf or light cardigan as well so you aren’t caught out.
+And if there’s anything sleeveless on Italy vacation packing list, carry a scarf or a light cardigan as well so you aren’t caught out.

 Tip 3: Take some safety precautions

-Like all big tourist destinations, Italy has it’s fair share of opportunist crime.
+Like all big tourist destinations, Italy has its fair share of opportunist crime.
 Violent crime isn’t the norm, but pickpocketing is something to watch out for.
-With the Jubilee happening this year, there’s been visible increase in the number of beggars, pickpockets and scam artists targeting tourists in Rome.
+With the Jubilee happening this year, there’s been a visible increase in the number of beggars, pickpockets and scam artists targeting tourists.
 Adding some anti-theft accessories to your Italy vacation packing list, can help avoid losing a morning filing a report with the Carabinieri.

-• Get a phone case with a neck cord.
-A great security measure and it prevents the accidental lose of your phone when photographing Venice!
+- Get a phone case with a neck cord.
+A great security measure and it prevents the accidental loss of your phone on bridges in Venice!

 Tip 4: Be prepared for the heat

 From June to September, temperatures of 100F/38C or more are not uncommon.
-And while Italians stay inside during the hottest part of the day, tourists often underestimate how intense the heat can be, leading to sunburn or heat exhaustion.
+And while Italians exercise early and stay inside during the hottest part of the day, tourists often underestimate how intense the heat can be, leading to sunburn or heat exhaustion.

 Tip 5: Pack the right shoes